-Matt Frutig is a senior associate in White & Case's Global Competition Practice.
-His practice includes litigating and advising clients across industries on issues arising under U.S. and foreign antitrust and competition laws.
+Matt Frutig is a senior associate in White & Case's Global Antitrust/Competition Practice.
+For nearly a decade, he has advised and defended multinational corporations in complex civil litigation, particularly on issues arising under US and foreign antitrust and competition laws.

-Matt's experience involves defending allegations of antitrust violations in civil cases in federal and state courts.
+Matt's practice focuses on defending clients against allegations of civil antitrust violations in US federal and state courts.
 Matt has a depth of experience at each phase of litigation, including motions practice, discovery, class certification, and trial.
 Matt has also litigated matters on appeal.

 Matt has deep knowledge of the technology and electronics sectors.
 He has represented Toshiba Corporation and several of its affiliates in antitrust class actions, opt-out litigation, and claims brought parens patriae by State Attorneys General.

 Matt is also involved in the firm's pro bono practice.
 A four-time recipient of the firm's Access to Justice award, Matt has co-led the firm's Veterans Initiative, a firm-wide effort to represent veterans seeking disability benefits from the US Veterans Benefits Administration and US Military.

 Prior to joining White & Case, Matt worked as a Graduate Fellow for the National Veterans Legal Services Program (NVLSP), where he assisted in representing veterans of the conflicts in Iraq and Afghanistan in class action litigation.
 Matt has continued to work with NVLSP since coming to the firm, including serving as chair of NVLSP's Advisory Council.

 Defending Toshiba in multijurisdictional engagement in the United States and abroad—e.g., Brazil, European Union, United Kingdom—in connection with allegations of price fixing, output restrictions, and market allocation in the cathode ray tube industry.

 Advised social media company on possible US and foreign antitrust exposure.